 Now that you’re collecting metrics from your containerized services along with the underlying infrastructure, you can set sophisticated alerts, correlate metrics between systems, and build comprehensive dashboards that bring together data from all your core systems.
 You can also conduct open-ended exploration of your metrics and infrastructure to surface new insights.

-The Host Map in Datadog lets you explore your cluster from both high and low altitudes, and quickly determine which services are running, if resource consumption is within expected limits, or if any segment of your infrastructure is overloaded.
+Host maps in Datadog let you explore your cluster from both high and low altitudes, and quickly determine which services are running, if resource consumption is within expected limits, or if any segment of your infrastructure is overloaded.

-If you want to focus on only the master nodes, you can take advantage of Datadog’s extensive tagging support and filter only for
+If you want to focus on only the leader nodes, you can take advantage of Datadog’s extensive tagging support and filter only for

-By default, the Host Map node color is coded to CPU usage.
-So if a single master node in your cluster began to consume excessive CPU cycles, you would see it painted as a red node, and you might then look for a hardware failure or rogue process on that node.
-(And if many master nodes crept into the red, you might suspect that the cluster is under-provisioned and consider deploying more nodes.)
+By default, host map node color is coded to CPU usage.
+So if a single leader node in your cluster began to consume excessive CPU cycles, you would see it painted as a red node, and you might then look for a hardware failure or rogue process on that node.
+(And if many leader nodes crept into the red, you might suspect that the cluster is under-provisioned and consider deploying more nodes.)

 You can also color (or even size) the nodes by any available metric, whether from Mesos or from a Mesos-related component like Marathon or ZooKeeper.

 Datadog alerts can also watch your cluster for you while you do things other than squint into bright screens.
 You can set a trigger on any metric, using fixed or dynamic thresholds, and receive instant notification via email or through third-party services like PagerDuty and Slack.